 The South Australian River Murray Water Resource Plan (WRP) area as defined by the Basin Plan, includes the surface waters and floodplain of the River Murray within South Australia, including Lakes Alexandrina and Albert (see map).
 The Coorong is included in the Murray Region WRP.

-The Department for Environment and Water is developing a draft South Australian River Murray Water Resource Plan as part of meeting for the requirements on water resource planning for the River Murray as outlined in the Basin Plan.
-It will include:
+The Department for Environment and Water has developed a draft South Australian River Murray Water Resource Plan as part of meeting the requirements on water resource planning for the River Murray as outlined in the Basin Plan.
+It includes:

-- rules and arrangements associated with the management of environmental water
+- rules and arrangements associated with the management of water for the environment

 The draft water resource plan is a reflection of our existing state legislation and water planning instruments.
 It is a compliance document that works as a road map of our water management plans, policies and activities.
 It translates our existing South Australian legislation and instruments into the format required by the MDBA to demonstrate how we are meeting our obligations.

-The South Australian Government will finalise the draft water resource plan following feedback from the community during consultation on the River Murray WAP, and advice from the Murray-Darling Basin Authority.
+The South Australian Government finalised the draft water resource plan following feedback from the community consultation on the River Murray WAP, and advice from the Murray-Darling Basin Authority.

-Once finalised the South Australian River Murray Water Resource Plan will be formally submitted to the Murray-Darling Basin Authority for assessment and recommendation for accreditation by the Federal Minister for Agriculture and Water Resources.
+The proposed South Australian River Murray Water Resource Plan has been submitted to the Murray-Darling Basin Authority for assessment.